HadrienG2/udipe/doc/src/index.md

 ## Target audience

 As mentioned above, `udipe` is not a general-purpose networking library.
-It only supports UDP datagram exchanges, and many of its design choices are biased towards the needs of physics data acquisition systems.
+It is focused on UDP communication[^udp-only], and many of its design choices are biased towards the needs of physics data acquisition systems.
 In those systems...

 - UDP is mainly used for the purpose of sending data out of electronics cards because TCP is too costly to implement on FPGAs.
 Therefore acquisition